protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/terminology.md

 ---

 **Sustainable technology** is a broad term most commonly used to refer to clean energy sources and systems that minimise environmental impact.
 For example, so-called "green software", which is concerned with lowering the energy consumption and carbon intensity of cloud computing, would be considered a sustainable technology.
-Whereas an energy-intensive climate model may not be sustainable in its operation, it can provide critical insights that inform sustainable decision-making with vast implications.
+Whereas an energy-intensive climate model may not be sustainable in its operation, it can provide critical insight that informs sustainable decision-making with vast implications.

 ---